 Basic Food Safety course

-A basic understanding of food safety and HACCP principles are required before attending this course.
-We recommend first attending our Food Safety Practices and HACCP Principles course.
+A basic understanding of food safety is required before attending this course.
+We recommend first attending our Food Safety Practices and HACCP Principles course for persons in charge of a food handling enterprise or our Food Safety for Food Handlers course if you are a food handler not in charge of a food handling enterprise.

 Who Should Attend?